savio0694/Analysis_with_R_tidyverse/README.md

-Prediction of beer consumtion using the kaggle consumo ceveja dataset
+Prediction of beer consumption using the kaggle consumo ceveja dataset